Thomas More College (South Africa): The Long Walk

 The Long Walk (originally called "the fifty mile walk") is a tradition of Thomas More College, started in 1963.
 The inspiration for the walk came from John F. Kennedy in 1962, when he challenged Americans to walk a 50 mi event annually.
 In March every year, approximately 1 300 students, parents, past pupils, teachers and other visitors set off in the hope of completing the 80 km.

 The earliest walks were from Pietermaritzburg to Greytown, away from Kloof.
 In the early 1960s there were no more than 30 participants on the Long Walk.
 Later walks still started in Pietermaritzburg, but students would then walk 80 km toward the coast, finishing at the school.
 It was easier than the walk to Greytown because there were fewer steep hills to walk up.
 In the 1970s, the walk started from, and finished in, the school grounds, with the bell adjacent to The Great House being rung when finishers arrived.
 In 1974, due to an error, the distance walked was 86 kilometers and only 21 people out of 350 starters finished the walk.

 The current route starts from the school grounds in Kloof, and winds its way through the suburbs of Kloof and Hillcrest, before finishing back at the school Kloof.

 From 2004, the finish was moved to Summerveld.
 In 2016 the route finish returned to TMC due to various safety concerns in the Summerveld area.

-The Long Walk and attracts participants from all over KwaZulu-Natal as well as the rest of South Africa.
 In 2020 and 2021 the school cancelled the Long Walk due to COVID-19 restrictions on mass gatherings.